 Sorting out the confusion.

-Using “For” in the Middle of a Sentence
+Using “For” at the Beginning of a Sentence